WireWhiz/OpenFall/README.md

 # OpenFall
-A titanfall 2 knockoff built for VR
+An open source titanfall 2 knockoff built for VR